cran/embed/tests/testthat/_snaps/discretize_cart.md

       cost_complexity = 0.01, tree_depth = 5, min_n = 10)
     Condition
       Warning:
-      `step_discretize_cart()` failed to find any meaningful splits for predictor 'x', which will not be binned.
+      `step_discretize_cart()` failed to find any meaningful splits for predictor "x", which will not be binned.

 # low-level binning for regression